-Jenkins Pipeline Job Types
+Jenkins Pipeline Job Types¶

-Jenkins Pipelines are written as a Jenkinsfile and can have either a Declarative1 or Scripted2 format.
-Whenever possible for as much as possible, always write your pipelines in Declarative format.
+2 format.
+Whenever possible for as much as possible, always write your pipelines in Declarative

-How they are configured and run is a classic case of it depends....
+.
 This page goes into the job types available and when to use which and why.

 Caution